Juninho (footballer, born December 1990): Pegasus

 On 23 July 2018, it was announced at Pegasus' season opening event that the club had signed Juninho for the 2018–19 campaign.

 Yuen Long

 On 8 August 2019, Juninho was loaned to Yuen Long after Pegasus had signed a new foreign player.
 He rejoined the club after one year.

 Rangers

 On 17 October 2020, it was announced that Juninho was signed for Rangers.

+Kitchee

+On 12 July 2023, Juninho joined Kitchee.

+International career

+On 8 December 2023, it was announced that Juninho had received his HKSAR passport after giving up his Brazilian passport, making him eligible to represent Hong Kong internationally.
+He was then subsequently called up for the local training camp in preparation of the 2023 AFC Asian Cup.
+On 26 December 2023, he was named in Hong Kong's final squad for the Asian Cup.

+On 1 January 2024, Juninho made his international debut for Hong Kong in a friendly match against China.